 **Starting Oct.
 3, 2016, the Monte Carlo will undergo construction that will close The Pub, outlets in the Street of Dreams, rooms and the pool.
-Resort guests will be able to receive free admission to MGM Grand and Mandalay Bay pool complexes.
+Resort guests will be able to receive free admission to MGM Grand pool complex.
 Access to the tram to Aria and Bellagio will be available to guests for consistent, reliable transportation.
 Upon check-in, you will receive a notice of this construction and anything else that might be going on during your stay.**

 Monte Carlo is ideally situated on the southern end of the Strip and is convenient to almost everything.

 From the glowing crystal chandeliers to the sparkling marble floors, an exquisite ambience is apparent upon entering the lobby.
 Monte Carlo guests are accommodated in upscale, stylish rooms featuring only the best -- pillow-top mattresses, fine linens, wood furnishings, iHome docking stations and flat-screen TVs.
 The bathrooms boast Italian marble.